54 Rooms in a House: Design Inspiration for Your Home

 33. Library/Study

-Take stock of your book collection and ensure you have enough shelves for your collection to grow and that they're deep enough to accommodate the largest books and objects you love.
 Incorporate natural, ambient, and task lighting, and furnish the space with comfortable seating.
 Personalize the space with paint or wallpaper, luxurious fabrics, artwork, and an area rug.

 34. Study Nook

-Your home may not have a room you can dedicate to quiet reading, writing, or studying, but a small alcove, a corner in a large room, or space on a landing or under a staircase can create the intimate and comfortable space you crave.
-Choose comfortable seating and add lighting, throw pillows, blankets, and voilà: a welcoming nook beckons!
+Your home might not have a room for quiet reading, writing, or studying.
+However, you can create a cozy space in a small alcove, a corner of a larger room, or even on a landing or under a staircase.
+This can be the intimate and comfortable area you need.

 35. Study Room